simwrapper/simwrapper.github.io/website/blog/2021-01-27-local-files.md

 Now you can add and debug YAML files for visualizations you want to create for your model outputs!

-These [instructions on downloading and running the Mini File Server](https://aftersim.github.io/docs/docs/#viewing-local-folders-on-your-computer) should get you started!
+Follow [these instructions on downloading and running the Mini File Server](https://aftersim.github.io/docs/docs/aftersim-intro#viewing-local-folders-on-your-computer) to get started!
 Let me know if you have trouble setting it up.